etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 Clients request operations to carry out on resources.
 The operations that can be done in CRUD manner are mapped to HTTP methods.

-Besides simple resource state changes, Redfish implements higher level features, called Services, that also operate on resources, but indirectly.
+Besides resource state changes, Redfish implements a handful of high-level applications that may not be directly relevant to the hardware management.
+We will touch services later in this talk.

 Redfish resources
 =================